-Have pants (or skirts) that are a bit too long?
-Do you need to know how to shorten salawar (aka: harem pants or pantaloons)?
-Here a handy DIY guide to our 3 most often used methods for shortening any of our Salawar (Vintage Sari, Silky, Sheer, and Jaipur).
-These methods can also be used to shorten any of our skirts, as well!
+Have pants that are a bit too long?
+Do you need to know how to shorten pantaloons (aka: harem pants or salawar)?
+Here a handy DIY guide to our 3 most often used methods for shortening these great pants.
+You can also use these methods to shorten skirts, as well!

 Note: Altered items cannot be exchanged or returned, so, only proceed with altering your garment if you are sure you love it and plan to keep it.